BrutPitt/imGuIZMO.quat/readme.md

     }
 ```

-And in your render function (or where you prefer) you can get the transformations matrix
+Finally in your render function (or where you prefer) you can get the transformations matrix

 ```cpp
     glm::mat4 modelMatrix = glm::mat4_cast(qRot);